vPeteWalker/midway/flow/flowappsec/flowappsec.rst

 #.
 Under **Inbound**, click **+ Add Source**.

 #.
-Fill out the following fields to allow all inbound IP addresses:
+Fill out the following fields to allow all inbound IP addresses, and then click **Add**:

    - **Add source by:** - Select **Subnet/IP**
    - Specify **0.0.0.0/0**